 Competition for non-performance jobs such as arts administration, stage management and theatre technology is also fierce.

-The Creative Choices website has information on getting into the arts – and specifically dance, music, drama and theatre.
+The Discover Creative Careers website also has information on getting into the arts.